gdiaz384/ADKTools/README.md

 ## Use Cases:

 1. The "How do I Clean Install?" problem solved.
 Forever.
-2. Upgrade to Win 7 or downgrade to Win 10 at leasure.
-3. Use predefined images on computers that need fixing (OEM style)
+3. Use predefined images on computers that need fixing OEM style.
-    - Recovery tools (can) include DaRT+WindowsRE and a boot menu at startup
+    - Recovery tools (can) include DaRT+WindowsRE and a boot menu at startup.
-4. Run arbitary windows software in a temporary (WinPE) environment
+4. Run arbitary windows software in a temporary (WinPE) environment.
-5. Compare arbitary Windows versions (such as Windows 10 Enterprise LTSB vs RTM Home)
+    - Use alternative imaging software such as: Ghost, Acronis (maybe) and murphy78's diskpart script.
+5. Create a WIM backup of the current OS (image.bat or GImageX) for either restoration or deployment.
+    - Can be used with "hard disk swap" or "hardware transfer" scenarios.
 6. Quickly regenerate WinPE images when minor changes need to be made.
-7. Configure WinPE multiboot scenarios on either USB or on target systems (i.e. boot WinRE or DaRT for recovery purposes)
+7. Configure WinPE.wim multiboot scenarios on either a portable USB drive or on target systems
+    - This allows booting WinRE or DaRT for recovery purposes OEM style.
-8. Save time when installing arbitary Windows versions in VM enviornments (especially when compiling software)
+8. Saves time when installing arbitary Windows versions
-9. Create a .wim backup of the current OS (image.bat or GImageX) for either restoration or deployment
-10. Can be used with "hard disk swap" scenarios
-11. Can be used with "hardware transfer" scenarios
-12. Create ESDs and deploy MS downloaded ESDs directly
+    - Upgrade to Win 7 or downgrade to Win 10 at leasure.
+    - Compare arbitary Windows versions (such as Windows 10 Enterprise LTSB vs RTM Home).
+    - Especially useful when compiling version/architecture specific software (Hint: Use VMs.)
+9. Compress WIM images into Electronic Software Delivery (ESD) formated files and deploy Microsoft's ESD images directly.
-13. Stage AriaDeploy
+10. Stage AriaDeploy.

 ## Download:

     Latest Version: 0.1.0-beta
-    In Development: 0.1.0-rc1
+    In Development: 0.1.1-beta

 Click [here](//github.com/gdiaz384/ADKTools/releases) or on "releases" at the top to download the latest version.